udukenbay/udukenbay/README.md

-- 👋 Hi, I’m @udukenbay
+- 👋 Hi, I’m Urziya Dukenbay (nickname here: @udukenbay)
 - 👀 I’m interested in Vue, React & in Leetcode problems, but also GoLang
 - 🌱 I’m currently learning Vue from Loftschool, certified by EPAM Go and learning in Udemy https://www.udemy.com/user/toddmcleod/
 - 👩‍💻 You can see my portfolio by this link https://github.com/udukenbay/portfolio-app.git written in React with Typescript.
 Appreciate for suggestions.